ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 * Behaves in a way that acknowledges the ethical complexity of practice & follows professional & ethical codes
 * Understands requirements for public health notifications
-* Is familiar with the Medical Board of Australia’s Good Medical Practice code of conduct.
+* Familiar with the Medical Board of Australia’s Good Medical Practice code of conduct.
-* Has awareness of ACRRM Academic Code of Conduct
+* Aware of ACRRM Academic Code of Conduct

 ##### Progressing